 Day 6: Tui to Vigo, Break Time

 It feels like yesterday since I’ve left Matosinhos and it hasn’t even been an entire week yet!
 I’ve walked nearly 120km plus detours and now it’s time for a break.
-After exploring Tui in the morning, I’m taking the bus to Vigo in the afternoon.
+After exploring Tui in the morning, I’m taking the bus to Vigo in the afternoon (you can find a bus schedule for the A Guarda to Vigo via Tui in Spanish only).
 I’m actually looking forward to sightseeing, shopping and relaxing.
 Since I’m no longer in Portugal, I can now use my Spanish Credential.
 Vigo here I come!

 Checkpoint: B&B Hotels

 Vigo is a cool and laid-back harbour city in the Ria Baixas area.
 Remember when I thought Hamburg was THE place for the fishing industry?
 It’s actually Vigo!
 Not only is the fish trade massive here, including farming and exporting, but car manufacturers export from Vigo, too.
 I have time to check out nice cafés, go shopping and explore the Vigo fortress in 30°C.

 In the evening I meet up with Gabriela, who has helped me plan my Camino Portuguese Coastal route itinerary.
 We have a nice dinner together and share our Camino experiences.
 It feels nice to finally talk to someone and share my adventures from the road.
 Unfortunately, I haven’t made any connections yet or met a friendly travel companion on the Camino.